Safarveisi/self-service-mlops/README.md

 kubectl apply --server-side -f https://github.com/kserve/kserve/releases/download/v0.14.1/kserve.yaml kubectl apply --server-side -f https://github.com/kserve/kserve/releases/download/v0.14.1/kserve-cluster-resources.yaml
 ```

+> [!NOTE]
+> KServe brings several benefits — most notably, you can deploy many models without building and pushing your own Docker  image.
+Just point KServe to your model artifacts and use the appropriate runtime.

 #### Testing the inference endpoint

 Test the endpoint by navigating to `model-endpoint` and running `prediction`, which sends a sample payload and prints the model’s prediction.
 This assumes the endpoint was created successfully.